-Breast imaging Priority B includes diagnostic imaging for an abnormal mammogram or for suspicious breast symptoms, biopsies for BI-RADS 4 or 5 lesions, and breast MRI for extent of disease evaluation or pre-chemotherapy assessment.
+BC breast cancer, TNBC triple negative breast cancer, ER estrogen receptor, HER2 human epidermal growth factor receptor 2, DCIS ductal carcinoma in situ Breast imaging Priority B includes diagnostic imaging for an abnormal mammogram or for suspicious breast symptoms, biopsies for BI-RADS 4 or 5 lesions, and breast MRI for extent of disease evaluation or pre-chemotherapy assessment.
 Biopsies for lower suspicion lesions (BI-RADS 4a) may be postponed or biopsied.
-BIRADS category 3 patients returning for short-term follow-up diagnostic mammogram and/or ultrasound and routine breast exam should be postponed until the COVID-19 pandemic is over and would be Priority C. All screening exams including mammography, ultrasound, and MRI should be placed in Priority C and suspended until the post-COVID-19 period.
-BRCA mutation carriers under the age of 40 may be considered for screening if delays of more than 6 months are expected.^{3,4} triaging patients for use of an initial alternative therapy whenever possible.
-However, level II evidence demonstrates that preoperative delays may impact BC outcomes.^{5,6}
+BI-RADS category 3 patients returning for short-term follow-up diagnostic mammogram and/or ultrasound and routine breast examination should be postponed until the COVID-19 pandemic is over and would be Priority C. All screening examinations including mammography, ultrasound, and MRI should be placed in Priority C and suspended until the post-COVID-19 period.
+BRCA mutation carriers under the age of 40 may be considered for screening if delays of more than 6 months are expected [3, 4].

-Surgical Oncology
+Surgical oncology

-Table 1. lists patient scenarios into Priority categories for urgency of surgical care.
-The need to minimize use of operating room resources requires selectively deferring surgery and
+Table 1 lists patient scenarios into Priority categories for urgency of surgical care.
+The need to minimize use of operating room resources requires selectively deferring surgery and triaging patients for use of an initial alternative therapy whenever possible.
+However, level II evidence demonstrates that preoperative delays may impact BC outcomes [5, 6].

-Invasive BC patients should be triaged with multidisciplinary input and assessment of patient's risks and co-morbidities to potentially receive neoadjuvant therapies during the pandemic.
-While neoadjuvant chemotherapy confers risks of immunosuppression and uses personal protective equipment (PPE), high risk breast cancers would fall in Priority B because upfront surgery is not required when systemic treatment is initiated.
-Current standards for triple negative breast cancer (TNBC) and human epidermal growth factor 2-overexpressing (HER2+) BC already include neoadjuvant therapy, which has very high rates of clinical and pathological tumor response affording durable tumor control prior to deferred surgery.^{7,8}
+Invasive BC patients should be triaged with multidisciplinary input and assessment of patient's risks and comorbidities to potentially receive neoadjuvant therapies during the pandemic.
+While neoadjuvant chemotherapy confers risks of immunosuppression and uses personal protective equipment (PPE), high-risk breast cancers would fall in Priority B because upfront surgery is not required when systemic treatment is initiated.
+Current standards for triple negative breast cancer (TNBC) and human epidermal growth factor 2-overexpressing (HER2 +) BC already include neoadjuvant therapy, which has very high rates of clinical and pathological tumor response affording durable tumor control prior to deferred surgery [7, 8]

 Patients completing neoadjuvant chemotherapy are categorized as Priority B1.
-Delays of surgery up to 8 weeks post-chemotherapy do not adversely affect BC outcomes.9 Breast imaging cannot be used as a surrogate to assess pathologic response because false negative rates vary between 17.8 and 50%.10-13 In the event that resources do not allow for surgery, additional non-surgical therapy should be considered (see Medical Oncology section).
+Delays of surgery up to 8 weeks postchemotherapy do not adversely affect BC outcomes [9].
+Breast imaging cannot be used as a surrogate to assess pathologic response because false negative rates vary between 17.8 and 50% [10-13] In the event that resources do not allow for surgery, additional non-surgical therapy should be considered (see Medical Oncology section).

 Patients with hormone receptor-positive BC are Priority B3 or C because neoadjuvant endocrine therapy allows for deferment of definitive surgery.
-Studies evaluating tamoxifen with/without surgery demonstrate no difference in survival within the first three years suggesting that short-term deferment of surgery with endocrine therapy should not adversely impact BC-specific survival.
-14-16 reconstruction with implant or tissue expanders can be performed only if hospital resources permit.
-Autologous reconstruction should be deferred.17
+Studies evaluating tamoxifen with/without surgery demonstrate no difference in survival within the first three years suggesting that short-term deferment of surgery with endocrine therapy should not adversely impact BC-specific survival [14-16] Patients eligible for breast conservation should be discouraged from elective mastectomy depending on local institutional resources.
+For patients requiring mastectomy, immediate reconstruction with implant or tissue expanders can be performed only if hospital resources permit.
+Autologous reconstruction should be deferred [17]